What is the average Customer Success Manager Salary?

-Variable compensation plans motivate the Customer Success Manager and it increases the likelihood of reaching goals and objectives.
+Variable compensation plans motivate the Customer Success Manager, and it increases the likelihood of reaching goals and objectives.
 It challenges CSMs to overachieve on set goals and provides rewards for doing so.
-If the company’s goals are customer-centric and the CSM are provided with the right tools, variable compensation provides a win-win-win situation for the Customer Success Manager, company, and customers.
+If the company’s goals are customer-centric and the CSM is provided with the right tools, variable compensation provides a win-win-win situation for the Customer Success Manager, the company, and the customers.

 You can reach out to us at CSM Practice if you need help creating a compensation plan for your Customer Success Manager or migrating to a variable compensation plan.

 At CSM Practice we accelerate SaaS companies’ profitable growth through customer retention and expansion selling strategies.